AdobeDocs/app-builder/src/pages/resources/blog_articles.md

 <DiscoverBlock slots="heading, link, text" width="100%"/>

-### The Future of Project Firefly: B2B and B2C Expansion
+### The Future of App Builder: B2B and B2C Expansion

 [Read on Medium](https://medium.com/adobetech/the-future-of-project-firefly-b2b-and-b2c-expansion-89de7ec60610)

-Almost a year ago, we launched the developer preview program for a new third-party developer capability called Project Firefly.
-If you haven’t heard of Firefly, the simplest way to explain is this…
+Almost a year ago, we launched the developer preview program for a new third-party developer capability called App Builder.
+If you haven’t heard of App Builder, the simplest way to explain is this…

 <DiscoverBlock slots="heading, link, text" width="100%"/>

-### Why Your Enterprise Needs Project Firefly
+### Why Your Enterprise Needs App Builder

 [Read on Medium](https://medium.com/adobetech/why-your-enterprise-needs-project-firefly-9c2f2469a5f2)

 What can we do to democratize cloud-native applications?
-We introduce Project Firefly and look at its use of mega-components.
+We introduce App Builder and look at its use of mega-components.